Home

 OF THE

-MicroCosm® SOFTWARE SYSTEM CAPABILITIES
+MicroCosm® POD SOFTWARE SYSTEM

-The MicroCosm® state-of-the-art precision orbit and geodetic parameter determination software system substantially improves upon and fully implements the NASA GEODYN II, version 8609, precision orbit and geodetic parameter determination software system.
+The MicroCosm® POD state-of-the-art precision orbit and geodetic parameter determination software system substantially improves upon and fully implements the NASA GEODYN II, version 8609, precision orbit and geodetic parameter determination software system.

-MicroCosm® Capabilities
+MicroCosm® POD Capabilities

-The capabilities of MicroCosm® include:
+The capabilities of MicroCosm® POD include:

 • Numerical integration of satellite equations of motion for orbit prediction,